awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_3/5-cleanup/_index.en.md

 {{< img cl-15.png >}}

 {{% notice warning %}}
-Wait for the database deletion to complete before moving to the next step.
+Wait for all the databases and clusters to finish deleting before moving to the next step.
 {{% /notice %}}

 #### CloudFormation Secondary Region Cleanup